tyleralves/meanPortfolio/readme.txt

 NOW:
-Side slide panel on mobile layout
+Fix layout of pl-image-caption on full size layout
+Fix layout of menu icon on full size layout